digitalbricklayer/techteapotcom/content/posts/choosing-a-content-management-system-redux.md

 ---
 title: "Choosing a content management system redux"
 date: "2009-03-13T14:27:30+00:00"
-categories: []
+categories: [General]
-tags: []
+tags: ["CMS", drupal]
 ---

 I blogged about <a href="http://techteapot.com/selecting-a-content-management-system/">choosing a content management system</a> and we've finally managed to deploy the resulting system.
 It would be fair to say that choosing a content management system is a nightmare.
-And, anybody elses experience probably won't help you very much unless you share the same set of requirements.
+And, anybody else's experience probably won't help you very much unless you share the same set of requirements.

 Our requirement was largely shaped by the e-commerce system we run on our main website.
 It is a big blob of a <a href="http://www.java.com/">Java </a>system running under <a href="http://www.jboss.org/">JBoss</a> all front ended by Apache.